Examples of surfaces with canonical maps of maximal degree: General constraints on base point set

-If $H\cong C_3$, then there must be an $H$-fixed point on $C$ as there is no \'etale cover of degree 3 from a smooth genus three curve.
+If $H\cong C_3$, then there exists an $H$-fixed point on $C$, as by the Hurwitz formula there is no \'etale cover of degree 3 from a smooth genus three curve.
 By the same argument as above, we see that $(n,x)=(5,0)$ or $(2,1)$.
-In either cases, there is a non-constant lifting map from $\bP^1$ or $\bC$ to $\bB^2_\bC$, which again contradicts Liouville's theorem. \end{proof}
+In either cases, there is a non-constant lifted map from $\bP^1$ or $\bC$ to $\bB^2_\bC$, which again contradicts Liouville's theorem. \end{proof}